Puka Nacua: 2024 season

 On August 4, 2024, Nacua suffered an injury during training, bursting the bursa sac in his right knee.
 Following the injury, Nacua was declared as week-to-week, and did not start practicing again until August 26.
 On September 4, he had done a full practice and was cleared by the Rams for the season-opener game against the Detroit Lions.
 In the 26–20 loss to the Lions on September 8, Nacua caught four passes for 35 yards and ran the ball once for seven yards, but exited the game in the second quarter and did not return.
 The next day, Nacua was diagnosed with a posterior cruciate ligament (PCL) sprain and was placed on injured reserve.

 After missing five games, Nacua was activated off injured reserve on October 24 and played in the Rams' Week 8 matchup against the Minnesota Vikings, finishing with 106 receiving yards on seven receptions in a 30–20 victory.
-A week later, Nacua caught one pass for 11 yards (a career single-game low) at Seattle, but was ejected from the game in the second quarter for unsportsmanlike conduct after throwing a punch during a post-play altercation with Seahawks Linebacker Tyrel Dodson.
+A week later, Nacua caught one pass for 11 yards (a career single-game low) at Seattle, but was ejected from the game in the second quarter for unsportsmanlike conduct after throwing a punch during a post-play altercation with Seahawks linebacker Tyrel Dodson.
 On December 8, Nacua put up 12 receptions for 162 receiving yards with one receiving touchdown, and five rushes for 16 yards and one rushing touchdown in a 44–42 win over the Buffalo Bills.
 He also became the first player in Rams franchise history to put up at least 150 receiving yards, a rushing touchdown, and a receiving touchdown in a game.
-Four days later in a Week 15 Thursday Night Football matchup against the San Francisco 49ers, Nacua caught seven passes for 97 yards in a touchdown-free, rain-filled 12-6 victory at Levi's Stadium.
-One of those catches - against 49ers cornerback Charvarius Ward early in the first quarter - was widely compared by fans to David Tyree's Helmet Catch against the New England Patriots in the final two minutes of Super Bowl XLII.
+Four days later in a Week 15 Thursday Night Football matchup against the San Francisco 49ers, Nacua caught seven passes for 97 yards in a touchdown-free, rain-filled 12–6 victory at Levi's Stadium.
+One of those catches – against 49ers cornerback Charvarius Ward early in the first quarter – was widely compared by fans to David Tyree's Helmet Catch against the New England Patriots in the final two minutes of Super Bowl XLII.
 Nacua also ran the ball two times for 11 yards.
-Against Arizona in a Week 17 clash at Sofi Stadium, Nacua had 10 receptions for 129 yards in the Rams' 13-9 win.
-Nacua was inactive for L.A.'s regular season finale versus Seattle, ending his year just 10 yards short of a 1,000-yard season.
-In the NFC playoffs, Nacua caught five passes for 44 yards in a 27-9 victory over the Minnesota Vikings in the wild card round, and then six receptions for 97 yards in a 28-22 loss to the Philadelphia Eagles in a divisional round game.
+Against Arizona in a Week 17 clash at SoFi Stadium, Nacua had 10 receptions for 129 yards in the Rams' 13–9 win.
+Nacua was inactive for the Rams' regular season finale versus Seattle, ending his year just 10 yards short of a 1,000-yard season.
+In the NFC playoffs, Nacua caught five passes for 44 yards and one rush for seven yards in a 27–9 victory over the Minnesota Vikings in the wild card round, and then six receptions for 97 yards in a 28–22 loss to the Philadelphia Eagles in a divisional round game.
+He was ranked 41st by his fellow players on the NFL Top 100 Players of 2025.